dinhyen/dinhyen.github.io/source/_posts/2012-07-31-machu-picchu.markdown

 <img src='https://dl.dropboxusercontent.com/u/52804626/peru-machu-picchu/dsc_2733.jpg' />

-The lesser residential and warehouse district, dubbed the "Mortar District" by our guidebook due it being more "crudely" constructed using mortar.
+The lesser residential and warehouse district, dubbed the "Mortar District" by our guidebook due to it being more "crudely" constructed using mortar.

 <img src='https://dl.dropboxusercontent.com/u/52804626/peru-machu-picchu/dsc_2731.jpg' />